avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

 ## Abstract

-Proposes a standard P-Chain epoching scheme such that any VM that implements it has consistent view of the P-Chain for a known duration of time.
-This would enable VMs to optimize validator set retrievals, which currently must be done as often as every P-Chain block.
+Proposes a standard P-Chain epoching scheme such that any VM that implements it uses a P-Chain block height known prior to the generation of its next block.
+This would enable VMs to optimize validator set retrievals, which currently must be done during block execution.
 This standard does *not* introduce epochs to the P-Chain's VM directly.
 Instead, it provides a standard that may be implemented by layers that inject P-Chain state into VMs, such as the ProposerVM.

 ## Motivation